Pushkin Goes to the Olympics

 If he screwed up that last jump, he'd have been out of the contest, and he'd have gone from being the only athlete to win four gold medals in 1936 to one of three athletes who'd won three golds, right up there with Conrad Frey and Hendrika Mastenbroek, who actually would have had more total medals than him.

 And I ask you, be honest, have you ever heard of Conrad Frey and Hendrika Mastenbroek?
+No.

-And probably if he'd missed that final qualifying jump, you wouldn't have heard of Jesse Owens either.
+And probably, if he'd missed that final qualifying jump, you wouldn't have heard of Jesse Owens either.

 So after the first two misses, Owens was rattled.
+But then

+something miraculous happened.
 Something that changed the course of Jesse Owens' life

 and made him a legend.

 It was cool that day in August.
+Clouds had rolled in over the stadium.

+Around 100,000 people were in the stands watching.
 And America's most famous athlete, Jesse Owens, was screwing up.

 Badly.

+Which makes no sense.
 All he had to do was jump 7.15 meters to qualify.

 He already had a world record for jumping a meter farther than that.
+So what was going wrong?

 Malcolm and I decided to ask an expert.
+A legend, actually.

 It was about 10 years ago or so.
+The age of 65, I think.

 And I jumped further than my high school mark.
+You see?

 And you're the first American to jump 57 feet.
+Yeah.

 One of the greatest American triple jumpers of all time, Milan Tiff.

-I actually jumped 60 feet, but they didn't wouldn't recognize it because I jumped out of the pit.
+I actually jumped 60 feet, but they wouldn't recognize it because I jumped out of the pit.

-Right here, you say, what?
+Where did you do that?
+Right here, you see what?

-I completely jumped over the sand pit and landed on the grass.
+Wow.
+And I completely jumped over the sand pit and landed on the grass.

 I had grass stains all over the back of me.